Logo Kérwá

 dc.date.available2016-05-02T22:15:12Z

 dc.descriptionEvolution through either natural selection or genetic drift is dependent on variation at the genetic and mor- phological levels.
-Processes that influence the genetic structure of populations include mating systems, effective population size, mutation rates and gene flow among populations. es-ES
+Processes that influence the genetic structure of populations include mating systems, effective population size, mutation rates and gene flow among populations. es

 dc.descriptionEvolution through either natural selection or genetic drift is dependent on variation at the genetic and mor- phological levels.
 Processes that influence the genetic structure of populations include mating systems, effective population size, mutation rates and gene flow among populations. en-US